What Do Heating and Air Conditioning Mechanic or Installer Do?

 What kind of Heating and Air Conditioning Mechanic or Installer requirements are there?

-Who Employs Heating and Air Conditioning Mechanics and Installers?
+Where Heating and Air Conditioning Mechanics and Installers Work

 The table below shows some of the most common industries where those employed in this career field work.